 - In a heavy pan, heat oil and sauté garlic and onions.

-- Add the chopped meat, cayenne pepper and bay leaves, stir fry for 3 minutes.
+- Add the chopped meat, chopped chillies and bay leaves, stir fry for 3 minutes.

 - Add capsicums, 1 cup of vinegar and stock, bring to a boil and simmer in high heat until sauce thickens.
 Add more vinegar if you want it more sour.